The Best Things to Do in Ballarat

 The Ballarat Pass

 If you’re looking to do several things on this list, it might be worth buying a Ballarat Pass.
 This pass will give you access to various attractions in Ballarat, saving you time and money.
 It ranges from $68.80 – $113.80, depending on how many attractions you want to visit.
-Check out the Ballarat Pass here.
+The main one offers the three main attractions; Sovereign Hill, Kryal Castle and the Ballarat Wildlife Park.

 For anymore information on things to do in Ballarat, check out the official visitballarat site – particularly for food, drink and winery recommendations.